 Results and Discussion

 Figure 2.
-EBSD map of laser crystallised SiGe thin film with Grain Aspect Ratio scalar texture plot (Sample courtesy from Balaji Rangarajan).
+EBSD map of laser crystallized SiGe thin film with Grain Aspect Ratio scalar texture plot (Sample courtesy from Balaji Rangarajan).

 Figure 3.
 EBSD map with interactive grain highlighting results pane and contextual options window.